peritor/simply_stored/README.md

-Convenience layer for CouchDB and SimpleDB.
-Requires CouchPotato and RightAWS library respectively.
+Convenience layer for CouchDB on top of CouchPotato.

-SimplyStored allows you to persist your objects to CouchDB (or SimpleDB) using an ActiveRecord-like syntax.
+SimplyStored allows you to persist your objects to CouchDB using an ActiveRecord-like syntax.

 In contrast to [CouchPotato](http://github.com/langalex/couch_potato) (on top of it is build) it supports associations and other syntactic sugar that makes ActiveRecord so appealing.

-Both backends have also support for S3 attachments.
+SimplyStored has also support for S3 attachments.

 See also [RockingChair](http://github.com/jweiss/rocking_chair) on how to speed-up your unit tests by using an in-memory CouchDB backend.